Inside: Get the best start loom knitting by learning from my mistakes. I answer 13 beginner loom knitter questions in this new video series.

-Looms can be made of wood, plastic or other synthetic materials, or metal.
+Looms are made of wood, plastic or other synthetic materials, or even metal.
 This does not affect the functionality of the loom or how your project looks at all.

 10 – How do I choose a loom for my project?

 Choosing the right loom for your project can make the difference between a shawl that drapes across your shoulders like a warm hug or one that looks like the products of deranged, oversized spider.

 You need to consider these three factors when choosing a loom: